 What’s the funniest most dated item in your closet?
 Please share in the comments.

-By Jean Prominski, Certified Professional Organizer
+Posted By Jean Prominski, Certified Professional Organizer

-Become part of a like-minded community by joining my Facebook Group, Declutter and Organize with Seattle Sparkle.
+- Join my Facebook Group, Declutter and Organize with Seattle Sparkle.

-Ready to book a consultation?
+- Ready to book a consultation?
 Complete this form.